Skip to contents

 #> 30 Sm_03_04 NA NA NA

-In this case, core Sm_03_04, didn’t have data about any of the three variables needed.
-This is the first 10 rows of the resulting dataframe, including a column with the core compaction percentages.
+In this case, core Sm_03_04 didn’t have data about any of the three variables needed.
+This are the first 10 rows of the resulting dataframe, including a column with the core compaction percentages.

 #> core sampler_length internal_distance external_distance compaction